 Our impact and lessons learned

 Five years ago, the Ford Foundation made a $1 billion commitment to impact investing, the largest effort among all foundation endowments.
 The news of the commitment spread far beyond philanthropy.
 It garnered the attention of The New York Times and even Harvard professors, who came knocking on our door with a request to study this historic initiative as part of the Business School’s curriculum.
-Never before had a foundation, operating within its fiduciary duty, taken the risk to deploy such a large pool of capital to address both major social challenges and seek financial returns.
+Never before had a foundation, operating within its fiduciary duty, taken the risk to deploy such a large pool of capital to address major social challenges and seek financial returns.

 But in the announcement’s bright glow and high hopes that Ford could prove generating financial returns and social impact is possible, we also encountered some skepticism that our goal was little more than a pipe dream.
 Such skepticism is healthy—and it’s one reason why we spent a year researching whether we should put our endowment capital at risk and place a big bet on the emerging sector of impact investing.